SOFware/reissue/README.md

   # Optional: Whether or not to commit the results of the finalize task.
 Defaults to true.
   task.commit_finalize = false

-end
+  # Optional: Whether to push the changes automatically.
+Defaults to :branch.
+  task.push_finalize = :branch # or false, or true to push the working branch end
 ```